SteeltoeOSS/Documentation/docs/circuitbreaker/hystrix.md

 The following set of tables specifies all of the possible settings by category.

->NOTE: The settings described in the next section follow the Netflix Hystrix implementation closely.
+>The settings described in the next section follow the Netflix Hystrix implementation closely.
 Consequently, you should read the [Configuration section](https://github.com/Netflix/Hystrix/wiki/Configuration) on the Netflix Hystrix wiki for more detail on each setting and how it affects Hystrix command operations.

 #### Execution